 You can use the multi-stack-port command (similar to the multi-stack-trunk command) to change a live stack-trunk to a stack-port.
 The no multi-stack-port command removes a live stack link.

-The following example replaces a live stack-trunk with a stack-port on both units.
+The following example replaces two live stack-trunks with a stack-port on both units.